ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 When the `manager` user (admin-like) creates a resource in a database, like a table, the user owns that object.
 Resources that are created by the `manager` user are not accessible by other users, unless you explicitly grant permissions to them.

-The biggest difference between the `manager` user and any other users you add to your deployment is the [`pg_monitor`](https://www.postgresql.org/docs/current/default-roles.html){: .external} and [`pg_signal_backend`](https://www.postgresql.org/docs/current/default-roles.html){: .external} roles.
+The biggest difference between the `manager` user and any other users you add to your instance is the [`pg_monitor`](https://www.postgresql.org/docs/current/default-roles.html){: .external} and [`pg_signal_backend`](https://www.postgresql.org/docs/current/default-roles.html){: .external} roles.
 The `pg_monitor` role provides a set of permissions that makes the `manager` user appropriate for monitoring the database server.
 The `pg_signal_backend` role provides the `manager` user the ability to send signals to cancel queries and connections that are initiated by other users.
 It is not able to send signals to processes owned by superusers.

-You can also use the `manager` user to grant the following two roles to other users on your deployment.
+You can also use the `manager` user to grant the following two roles to other users on your instance.

 To expose the ability to cancel queries to other database users, grant the pg_signal_backend role from the `manager` user.
 Use a command like: